Soybean futures are expected to trade sideways: Angel Commodities

 Outlook

-Soybean futures are expected to trade sideways to little higher on low level buying however, good supplies and lower demand may keep pressurizing on price.
+Soybean futures are expected to trade sideways but the prices may rebound due to on low level buying while mustard futures may also trade lower on higher supplies and steady crushing demand from the oil mills.

 For all commodities report, click here